cyrildagher/campus.task.collab-board/README.md

 ### Register
 1. Open the app
-2. Fill in name, email, and password
+2. Fill in name, email, Student ID (8-12 digits), and password
 3. Click Register
 4. Then you can login